-This is one of the tastiest soups I know, the canning process seems to sweeten the kernel's wonderfully well, similar to frozen peas, that process relies on the fact that as soon as the pea is picked it starts to loose is sweetness, so it is processed as soon as possible.
-Hence the advert 1 hour from picking to freezing.
+This is one of the tastiest soups I know, and the canning process seems to sweeten the kernel's wonderfully well.
+Similar to frozen peas, that process also relies on the fact that as soon as the pea is picked, it starts to lose its sweetness, so it is processed as soon as possible.

-- 1 x 340g sweetcorn, Green Giant is the best
+- 340 g sweetcorn, Green Giant is the best

 - 1 medium onion, peeled and chopped very finely